dgkirkwood/teleport-terraform-quickstart/teleport_targets/windows_desktop/aws-non-ad/README.md

 ## Pre-requisites
 Please note the following pre-requisites for using this repository:
 - A working, accessible Teleport cluster.
 You will need your proxy address as an input to this code.
+Note Teleport Enterprise v12 or higher is required.
 - An authenticated Teleport session or access to your Auth server to be able to generate a file from your Teleport CA. See the Packer section for more.
 - An existing AWS VPC and Subnet for your Packer build.
 You will need the ID of both as an input to the Packer code below.
 - EC2 join configured on your Teleport cluster, with the `WindowsDesktop` role included.
 See more on creating an EC2 join token [here](https://goteleport.com/docs/management/guides/joining-nodes-aws-ec2/).